Two years ago, I wrote a post listing 14 reasons every kid should eat organic. I loved writing that and getting it out to the world.

 Finally, the Washington Post reported last year that more people are developing dementia and dying it from it, compared to 20 years ago.
 Could heightened pesticide exposure be a reason?
 Either way, our bodies are being exposed to more pesticides than ever before and that’s why making sure you eat a healthy diet, full of protein plant food, mostly USDA Certified Organic and free from GMOs is a must-do for busy parents, especially if you are raising kids with extra challenges.
 Good health is an important tool for busy parents like us.

-Not only do I hope to live long enough to help my kids succeed in whatever future challenges they face, I also want to be healthy and sharp when I get older.
+Not only do I hope to live long enough to help my kids succeed in whatever future challenges they face, but I also want to be healthy and sharp when I get older.
 That’s reason enough for me to take a renewed effort – right now – to work hard to remove GMOs from my life, even though it can be challenging!

 Everywhere I look, though, people make clean eating into a challenge.
-They push extreme cleanses, or going a month without any fun foods, or whole days spent cooking and prepping.
+They push extreme cleanses or going a month without any fun foods, or whole days spent cooking and prepping.
 Who has time for that?
 As it is, I cook daily and it’s exhausting.
 So naturally, I skimp on my own meals.
 But no more!
-We need short cuts to eating healthy that work for us, so we don’t have to work even harder to make the right food choices.
+We need short cuts to eat healthy that work for us, so we don’t have to work even harder to make the right food choices.
 And simple hacks make it easier to get back on board when you do overindulge.
 Here top shortcuts I use.

 8 Easy Hacks to Eat Healthy – for Busy Moms